Milford Road Latest Updates

 The Milford Road access, at any time throughout the year, is subject to weather events and road conditions.
 While the road is more likely to be affected by weather events during winter, it is advisable to check the road conditions at any time of year.
 NZTA (New Zealand Transport Authority) runs a monitoring programme on the road to predict any risk of avalanches or rock slides to keep everybody safe.
 If you find the road is closed, it is because this is the safest option.

-To check if the Milford Road is open today find Milford Road updates here.
+To check the Milford Road status for today see Milford Road updates here.

 Another tip for driving the Milford road is to allow plenty of time for the journey.
 The road to Milford Sound is more than a drive, it is an experience in itself.
 The landscape changes dramatically as you leave Te Anau and enter the spectacular forest and alpine environment of Fiordland.
 Leave extra time for stops, short walks and photos along the way.